© Crown copyright 2018

-The ‘contingency testing’ certificates will also be updated.
+The ‘contingency testing’ certificates have also been updated.

 You can then save a copy on your PC or tablet and print them as you need them, or print one set and photocopy them.

-You must not use the current-style contingency testing certificates from 20 May 2018.
+You must not use the old-style contingency testing certificates after 20 May 2018.

-When the new-style certificate has been introduced, any replacement certificates you issue will be printed in this style.
+Now that the new-style certificates have been introduced, any replacement certificates you issue will be printed in this style.
 This includes replacements for tests that were carried out before 20 May 2018.

 Welsh versions of the certificates

-At the moment, MOT centres in Wales print an MOT certificate with both English and Welsh on it (bilingual).
+Previously, MOT centres in Wales printed an MOT certificate with both English and Welsh on it (bilingual).

-When the new certificates are introduced, you’ll have the option of printing in either English-only or Welsh-only.
+With the new certificates, you have the option of printing in either English-only or Welsh-only.

 Contingency testing certificates are only available in English.